Homemade Whole Grain Mustard

 For more insider tips & tricks, and a candid behind the scenes look follow me on social media!
 Check use out on Pinterest, Facebook, Instagram, & Twitter (yes, people still use Twitter, LOL!)

-How to Make Whole Grain Mustard
+How to Make Homemade Whole Grain Mustard

 For the full recipe and detailed instructions, please refer to the recipe card at the bottom of the post.